Code Details

 FAQ

-Does WABCO MM-0112 SPN 789 FMI 3 mean the left front wss must be replaced?
+Does WABCO MM-0112 SPN 789 FMI 3 always mean the wheel speed sensor needs replacement?